aallbrig/test-gamelift-unity-plugin-sample-game/README.md

 __Note:__ On a failed test, the game client app will be in "not responding" state.
 Open activity monitor and force close the application to be able to restart.

 __Note:__ Sometimes when rebuilding the game client, in the build folder will appear `GameLiftServerRuntimeSettings.yaml` instead of `GameLiftAnywhereClientSettings.yaml`.
 When I start the game client with the `GameLiftServerRuntimeSettings.yaml` file will result in errors in the game client.
 Given I'm building the game client using a build script (see `BuildBuilder.cs` file), I'm uncertain why one file or the other shows up, lol.
 I confirmed that the `GameLiftClientSettings` scriptable object still has the "Use GameLift Anywhere" checkmark checked.

+Questions:
+- What is the state of the world as measured by cli output from `aws gamelift` commands on successful connection?
+- What is the state of the world as measured by cli output from `aws gamelift` commands on unsuccessful connection?
+- How many problem states exist while running through trials?
+- What relevant spots might there be to throw up a debug breakpoint, for the game server running in the unity editor?
+- What relevant spots might there be to throw up a debug breakpoint, for the game client build process?
+- Under what circumstances does the `GameLiftServerRuntimeSettings.yaml` yaml file get produced in the OSX build folder?
+- Under what circumstances does the `GameLiftAnywhereClientSettings.yaml` yaml file get produced in the OSX build folder?